woodenzen/JAMM425-Magazine-Feature-Writing/content/1-journal.md

 Great writing tips come from anywhere.

 ----------------------------------
+#### Dec 1
+- A way to frame a short piece is to start with a lede, followed by a nut graf that starts "Here’s the short version:..."
+The following paragraph starts, "The long version starts now..."

 #### Nov 22
 - Without descriptions of light and color, your reader's world will slide into darkness.
 - Writing for the reader isn’t as easy as it sounds.